DikovAlexandr/TableExtraction/README.md

 ## Table Detection and Recognition

 This project aims to develop an end-to-end solution for table detection and recognition in documents and images.
-The primary goal is to build a system that can automatically detect tables within documents, extract the tabular data, and recognize the contents of the tables using optical character recognition (OCR) techniques.
+The primary goal is to build a system that can automatically detect tables within documents, extract the tabular data and recognize the contents of the tables using optical character recognition (OCR) techniques.

 ## Technologies and Methods

-The project utilizes a combination of computer vision, deep learning, and natural language processing techniques to achieve table detection and recognition.
+The project utilizes a combination of computer vision, deep learning and natural language processing techniques to achieve table detection and recognition.
 The following technologies and methods are employed:

 1. **OpenCV**: OpenCV is used for image preprocessing and contour detection to identify potential table regions within documents.